Las Vegas Sands Corp. (LVS) Just Got Our Attention

 HSBC Securities, on the other hand, stated in their research note that they expect to see LVS reach a price target of $53, previously predicting the price at $50.50.
 The rating they have provided for LVS stocks is “Hold” according to the report published on November 17th, 2020.

-During the last 5 trading sessions, LVS rose by +0.31%, which changed the moving average for the period of 200-days by +4.99% in comparison to the 20-day moving average, which settled at $53.55.
-In addition, Las Vegas Sands Corp. saw -13.54% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LVS fell by -3.86%, which changed the moving average for the period of 200-days by +13.28% in comparison to the 20-day moving average, which settled at $52.63.
+In addition, Las Vegas Sands Corp. saw -14.40% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for LVS